-- The Caribbean Development Bank (CDB) authorised a grant of GBP 2.85 Mn to upgrade the island's 16 km long electricity network.
+- The Caribbean Development Bank (CDB) authorised a grant of GBP 2.85 mn to upgrade the island's 16 km long electricity network.
 Creating an underground network for electricity distribution and installation of hybrid solar systems are major areas to be covered.2 - The World Bank has carried out a variable renewable energy study to examine the island's power system and to determine the best approach to incorporate solar and wind generation into the grid and to protect the infrastructure against extreme weather occurrences.
 The government's revised National Energy Policy will also include the findings of the VRE Integration Study.12

-- The government has established the Sustainable Island Resource Framework (SIRF) fund to synergise internal and external funding from multiple agencies to achieve the climate and sustainability goals.3 - A funding of USD 15 Mn has been sanctioned by the Abu Dhabi Fund for Development (ADFD) for the construction of an 8 MW solar and wind hybrid power plant under the seventh cycle of the IRENA/ADFD project facility.11 - The governments of the United Arab Emirates, Antigua and Barbuda, and New Zealand, as well as the Antigua Public Utilities Authority (APUA) and the Barbuda Council are providing financial support for the government's plans to build a hybrid power plant (comprising solar, battery storage, and diesel energy sources).12
+- The government has established the Sustainable Island Resource Framework (SIRF) fund to synergise internal and external funding from multiple agencies to achieve the climate and sustainability goals.3 - A funding of USD 15 mn has been sanctioned by the Abu Dhabi Fund for Development (ADFD) for the construction of an 8 MW solar and wind hybrid power plant under the seventh cycle of the IRENA/ADFD Project Facility. - The governments of the United Arab Emirates, Antigua and Barbuda, and New Zealand, as well as the Antigua Public Utilities Authority (APUA) and the Barbuda Council are providing financial support for the government's plans to build a hybrid power plant (comprising solar, battery storage, and diesel energy sources).12

-- In 2020, the per capita electricity consumption stood at of 3.27 MWh which is close to the global average of 3.31 MWh. - Peak electricity demand in the country has remained consistent at 0.32 TWh in the past two years.6 - In 2021, the total installed capacity in the country has reached 0.09 GW with thermal power plants having 88.89% share followed by solar power having 11.11% share respectively.6 - The total installed solar PV capacity has grown at a CAGR of 31.4% reaching 12.9 MW in 2021 from 4.3 MW levels in 2017.7 in kWh/capita (2020)
+- Per capita consumption of 3.27 MWh is close to the global average of 3.31 MWh as of 2020.6 - Peak electricity demand in the country has remained consistent at 0.32 TWh in the past two years.6 - In 2021, the total installed capacity in the country has reached 0.09 GW with thermal power plants having 88.89% share followed by solar power having 11.11% share respectively.6 - The total installed solar PV capacity has grown at a CAGR of 31.4% reaching 13 MW in 2021 from 4 MW levels in 2017.7